 What a typical day at Homes for Lambeth is like for me

-What brought me to this position at Homes for Lambeth
+What brought me to the position at Homes for Lambeth

 What I’m most proud of professionally